gomods/athens/docs/content/install/shared-team-instance.md

 ## Running Athens with Local Disk Storage

 In order to run Athens with disk storage, you will next need to identify where you would like to persist modules.
 In the example below, we will create a new directory named **athens-storage** in our current directory.
-Next, create an environment variable named **ATHENS_DISK_STORAGE_ROOT** and set it to this new directory location.
-This directory needs to be writeable by the user that will run Athens.
-Additionally, you will need to set the **ATHENS_STORAGE_TYPE** environment variable to the value **disk**.
 Now you are ready to run Athens with disk storage enabled.
+To enable disk storage, you need to set the **ATHENS_STORAGE_TYPE** and **ATHENS_DISK_STORAGE_ROOT** environment variables when you run the Docker container.

 **Bash**
 ```bash